Jean-Bernard Pouy

 Elizabeth Prouvost

 Elizabeth Prouvost is a photographer.
-Her first discovery of the body was that of others through the lens of a camera.
-She would go on to become a camera operator and director of photography.
+Her first encounter with the body was through the lens of a camera.
+She would later become a camera operator and director of photography.
 She won the Caméra d'Or at Cannes in 1991 for Sabine Prenczina's Farendj.
-It wasn't until 1993 that photography allowed her to break a taboo: the naked body.
-From then on, her approach focused on the naked body and only on it.
-With a few exceptions, such as here in this crossover with Jean-Bernard Pouy.
+It wasn't until 1993 that photography allowed her to break a taboo: the nude body.
+From then on, her work would focus solely on the nude.
+Except in exceptional cases, such as this interplay with Jean-Bernard Pouy.

 Commander

-This book is a game, a play of images and words between a photographer and a writer.
-The photographer offers the writer a photograph made of instant memories.
-He is allowed to look at it for thirty seconds before writing his own interpretation of old memories.
-This back-and-forth will be repeated 46 times.
+This book is a game, a game of images and words between a photographer and a writer.
+The photographer presents the writer with a photograph made of fleeting memories.
+He has the right to look at it for thirty seconds before writing his own interpretation of past memories.
+This exchange will be repeated 46 times.
 Why 46?
-Because it's the year Elizabeth Prouvost and Jean-Bernard Pouy were born.
+Because that is the year of birth of Elizabeth Prouvost and Jean-Bernard Pouy.